 Sprout Social and Hootsuite both license their products in three-tiered subscription models.
 Higher tiers are more expensive, but they also unlock more functionality.

 From a design perspective, Sprout Social is much easier to look at and use.
 Hootsuite favors function over form.
 Hootsuite has the edge in reporting, though Sprout Social offers more extras, like social CRM and audience discovery.

 If you’re having trouble deciding, re-examine your requirements.
-Then schedule a call with one of our experts and get a free consultation and personalized product recommendation.
+Then use our Product Selection Tool to get a free list of personalized vendor recommendations.